 Get a furniture fit out

-The décor and furnishings of a home – though it’s not what will be sold to the property buyer – can play a huge part in finalizing a sale.
+The décor and furnishings of home – though it’s not what will be sold to the property buyer – can play a huge part in finalizing a sale.
 Some people buy all new furniture to help turn a home into a display-friendly space, but some just hire furniture: a furniture fit-out company can help take the stress out of fitting a home and will source, fit and clear the space for you.

 Half-clear out the closets